 Besides learning about dosage, you may want other information about Byetta.
 These additional articles might be helpful to you:

 - More about Byetta.
 For information about other aspects of Byetta, refer to this article.

-- Dosage.
-To learn about Byetta dosage, see this article.
+- Side effects.
+To learn about the side effects of Byetta, see this article.
 You can also look at the Byetta prescribing information.